-Discover how your small business can be eligible to get up to $26,000 per employee for wages that were paid during the pandemic.
-We can maximize your Tennessee Employee Retention Tax Incentive with a short application process that will take just 15 minutes of your time.
+Find out how your business might be eligible to receive up to $26,000 per employee for wages that were paid during the pandemic.
+We can maximize your Tennessee Employee Retention Tax Incentive with a brief application process that will take just 15 minutes of your time.

-The Employee Retention Credit (ERC) is a Payroll Tax Credit that Chattanooga small businesses can get for the wages paid to employees during COVID-19.
+The Employee Retention Credit (ERC) is a Payroll Tax Credit that Chattanooga businesses can get for the wages paid to employees at the time of COVID-19.
 The Credit was initially signed in March 2020 as part of the CARES Act.
 The credit was later expanded with the Consolidated Appropriations Act in December 2020 and the American Rescue Plan Act in June 2021.

 Business Owners can receive a refundable credit of up to $5,000 per employee in 2020, and up to $7,000 per employee, per quarter (excluding the 4th quarter) in 2021, for qualified employee wages for a total amount of up to $26,000 per employee.